bg bg

 Water therapy at home: pros and cons

-Hydrotherapy for dogs can be expensive but, if recommended by a vet, is potentially covered as an extra or add-on by pet insurers like Animalia.
+Hydrotherapy for dogs can be expensive but, if recommended by a vet, is potentially covered as an extra or add-on by some pet insurers, while others – like Animalia – offer it as part of their base package.
 It is possible, however, to do some form of hydrotherapy for dogs at home or when out and about.
 Recreational swimming and paddling are great fun and exercise for dogs who love the water.
 For some smaller breeds, you can even make use of a kiddie pool in your backyard or driveway!

 Can all dogs benefit from hydrotherapy?